Five3Apps/five3apps.github.io/iso.md

 ## Wait!
 Don't take my word for it...

-> "Syncing is noticeably faster & more stable since the rebuild of our Bluetooth band connectivity.
+>"Syncing is noticeably faster & more stable since the rebuild of our Bluetooth band connectivity.
 Nice work Justin!"
-> <br>- Chris Lorensson, User Experience Designer for UNICEF KidPower
+><br>- Chris Lorensson, User Experience Designer for [UNICEF KidPower](http://unicefkidpower.org/)

+>"I can’t say thank you enough to Justin for the rebuild of our Bluetooth band connectivity.
+We get very few syncing tickets in proportion to 6 months ago when we were drowning in them."
+><br>- Micah Mount, Tech Support Team Lead for [UNICEF KidPower](http://unicefkidpower.org/)

 ## Still have questions?